 “Being able to apply my expertise while learning new skills is beyond exciting,” Djapgne says.
 “Though I am still conducting initial investigations, I am looking forward to the outcomes of this project.”

 A Passion for Scientific Service

 Djapgne’s career has been shaped by a desire to help others.
 While living in Cameroon, she earned a B.A. in law from the University of Douala with the hopes of specializing in family law, but ultimately chose to pursue a career in scientific research.

 After immigrating to the United States, Djapgne earned a B.S. in biochemistry and molecular biology from the University of Maryland Baltimore County (UMBC) before completing a Ph.D. in pharmaceutical sciences from the University of Maryland Baltimore (UMB).

 “The motivation to help people and the inclination to contribute to science in any way possible guided my choice and decision to study biochemistry and molecular biology and to pursue graduate studies,” Djapgne says.
 “I am driven by the same sentiment today as a postdoctoral fellow at Georgetown University – I want to play a part in the advancement of scientific discoveries pertaining to human health, no matter how small.”

 Research for Others

-The joint 21st century postdoctoral fellow began her research with YuYe Tong and Rodrigo Maillard in the fall of this year.
-She works in both labs to characterize properties of the lactose permease (lacY) protein using scanning electrochemical microscopy (SECM) and single molecule optical tweezers.
+The joint 21st-century postdoctoral fellow began her research with YuYe Tong and Rodrigo Maillard in the fall of this year.
+She works in both labs to characterize the properties of the lactose permease (lacY) protein using scanning electrochemical microscopy (SECM) and single-molecule optical tweezers.